zxj719/leo_simulation/README.md

 ```bash
 ros2 topic echo /tf
 ```
 missing the frame id map.
-I think it is likely the problem from the .urdf file, for I have checked the QoS compatibility.
+I think it is likely the problem from the .urdf file, or you can check the launch file.

 @ UoM-Robotics-Team4